philemonnwanne/projects/mini-project/readme.md

 nano /etc/hosts
 ```

+> Also edit you host machines `etc/hosts` file and flush your `DNS cache` afterwards.
+Check the internet on how to do this for your specific OS

-Sample below: DON'T FORGET TO USE YOUR OWN IP PLEASE
+Sample below: **DON'T FORGET TO USE YOUR OWN IP PLEASE**
 ```
 root@ubuntu:/# nano /etc/hosts
 127.0.0.1       localhost